Genocide: Prosecutions

 During the Cold War, genocide remained at the level of rhetoric because both superpowers (the United States and the Soviet Union) felt vulnerable to accusations of genocide and were therefore unwilling to press charges against the other party.
-Despite political pressure to charge "Soviet genocide", the United States government refused to ratify the convention, fearing countercharges.
+Despite political pressure to charge "Soviet genocide," the United States government refused to ratify the convention, fearing countercharges.
 Authorities have been reluctant to prosecute the perpetrators of many genocides, although non-judicial commissions of inquiry have also been created by some states.

+Article III of the Genocide Convention makes attempted genocide punishable alongside genocide, conspiracy to commit genocide, incitement to commit genocide, and complicity in genocide.
+Yet—unlike those other offences—attempted genocide has drawn little attention in case law or scholarship.

-International courts have found a small number of events as constituting genocide, such as the Rwandan genocide and the Srebrenica genocide.
-The first head of state to be convicted of genocide was Khieu Samphan in 2018 for the Cambodian genocide.
-Although it is widely recognized that punishment of the perpetrators cannot be of an order with their crimes, the trials often serve other purposes such as attempting to shape public perception of the past.
-There are several cases in which the International Court of Justice has been called upon to adjudicate genocide, including the Bosnian genocide case, Rohingya genocide case, and Gaza genocide case.
+After the failure to prevent the Bosnian and Rwandan genocides in the 1990s, the United Nations established criminal tribunals to try individuals for genocide and other international crimes.
+Although these tribunals had mixed results, the International Criminal Court was established in 2002 and counts a majority of states as members.
+Some of the most powerful states in the world, such as the United States, China, India, Russia, and Turkey, have not joined.
+Other perpetrators have been tried by various countries around the world, either involved in the genocide or not.
+As with other serious international crimes, no jurisdictional or temporal limitations apply to prosecution.
+The first former head of state to be convicted of genocide was Khieu Samphan in 2018 for the Cambodian genocide.
+Although it is widely recognized that punishment of the perpetrators cannot be an order for their crimes, the trials often serve other purposes, such as attempting to shape public perception of the past.
+There are several cases in which the International Court of Justice has been called upon to adjudicate accusations of genocide against states, including the Bosnian genocide case, the Rohingya genocide case, and the Gaza genocide case.